Women, Infants, Children (WIC)

-Knox County Schools offers Birth to Kindergarten, a free home-based parent education and family support program that provides information, activities and encouragement to families until their child enters Kindergarten.
-Call (865) 594-1159 for more information.
+Knox County Schools offers Parents as Teachers, a free home-based parent education and family support program that provides information, activities and encouragement to families until their child enters Kindergarten.
+Call (865) 594-1159 for more information or visit the Parents as Teachers website.

 Catholic Charities Pregnancy & Adoption Services